lck/odoo-devops-tools/README.md

 ### Docker generation

 - Local Docker generation is enabled by default.
-It regenerates `ROOT/docker/local/` and `ROOT/compose.yaml`; addon sources are bind-mounted for development.
+It regenerates `ROOT/docker/local/` and `ROOT/compose.yaml`; addon sources are bind-mounted from the workspace into the Odoo container.
 - `--no-local-docker` — skip regeneration of `ROOT/docker/local/` and `ROOT/compose.yaml`.
 Existing files are not deleted.
 - `--create-docker-deploy` — generate a self-contained deployment build context under `ROOT/docker/deploy/`.
 Addon modules are staged into the context.